National Planning Achievement Awards 2017

 Following a devastating flood in 2013 that affected 24 counties and several wildfires that destroyed nearly 1,250 homes, the state of Colorado recognized the need for a comprehensive resiliency strategy to enable communities to rebound after natural and man-made disasters.
 The Colorado Resiliency and Recovery Office (CRRO) worked with federal, state, and local agencies; private organizations; and consultants to create the Colorado Resiliency Framework.
 The framework guides the state's actions and identifies five goals to increase disaster recovery: reduce risk, enhance planning, improve policy-making, create a more responsible culture, and incorporate resiliency into investments.

 Different from traditional risk reduction programs, the systematic and regional approach addresses risk from natural hazards and vulnerability from social, economic, and environmental stresses.
-And by viewing resiliency through six sectors — community, economic, health and social, housing, infrastructure, and watersheds and natural resources — CRRO planners are able to address the physical and human aspects of resiliency, such as healthcare, mental health, and socioeconomic support systems that may impact recovery.
+By viewing resiliency through six sectors — community, economic, health and social, housing, infrastructure, watersheds, and natural resources — CRRO planners can address the physical and human aspects of resiliency, such as healthcare, mental health, and socioeconomic support systems that may impact recovery.

 The online resource center provides access to various tools for resiliency planning, such as training modules, webinars, case studies, and templates, and serves as a model for other states in the country.